In this article, I will investigate the below issue

-- I Opened IIS Manager to make sure application pools was running,
+- Open IIS Manager to make sure that the application pools were running,

-- I tried to start the stopped application pool that has been started then quickly stopped again!
+- In my case, I have tried to start the application pool that started then quickly stopped again!

-This issue may occur If the password of Application Pool Identity has been changed.that unfortunately, is not automatically updated in the Application Pool and requires to be updated manually by following:
+Unfortunately, this change is not automatically reflected on the IIS Application Pool and requires to be updated manually in IIS Manager, by doing the following:

-- Again, Right Click on Application Pool > Advanced Settings.
+- Right-Click on the Application Pool > Advanced Settings.

 - Below Process Model > Identity.

 - Update the Application Pool Identity credential as shown below: